 Difficulty: Moderate

-This trail goes from the Virgin River to I-59, and makes for an ideal biking or hiking experience.
+This trail goes from the Virgin River to I-59, and at 13.7 miles, it is considered a long hike, ideal for those seeking a full-day adventure.
 The trail is flat for the most part until you get to the final section near the interstate.
 Then it’s all (literally, but not metaphorically) downhill from there.
 Go on this hike

 2. Canal Trail (Bowery)